Skip to content

 }

-The problem with this example lies in the call site: the trim function's own logic is perfectly correct—it accepts a string_view parameter and returns a string_view, which is completely fine.
-The issue is at the call site: a temporary std::string is passed in.
-If the caller passed a string literal (trim(" hello")), it would be safe because the lifetime of a literal spans the entire program.
-But if a temporary std::string is passed, the returned string_view is left dangling.
+The problem with this example is: the logic of the first_n function itself is correct—it accepts a std::string_view parameter and returns a std::string_view, which is completely fine.
+The problem lies at the call site: a temporary std::string is passed.
+If the caller passed a string literal ("literal"), it would be safe because the lifetime of a literal is the entire program.
+But if a temporary std::string is passed, the returned std::string_view is left dangling.

-⚠️ A hallmark of this type of bug is that it might work fine in debug builds (because the debugger's memory padding patterns might coincidentally allow the dangling view to read the correct data), only to suddenly crash in release builds.
-We once spent an entire afternoon tracking down such a bug, only to find it was a three-line utility function where the caller passed a temporary std::string.
+⚠️ The characteristic of this type of bug: It might work normally in debug builds (because the debugger's memory padding might coincidentally allow the dangling view to read correct data), but suddenly crash in release builds.
+I once spent an entire afternoon tracking this kind of bug, only to find it was a three-line utility function where the caller passed a temporary std::string.

 Indirect reference chains

-Sometimes a dangling reference doesn't happen directly, but occurs indirectly through an intermediate layer:
+Sometimes dangling references don't happen directly, but occur indirectly through an intermediate layer:

 cpp